AffanI03/AffanI03/README.md

 Collaboration:
 Can collaborate with others by forking and contributing to open-source projects.
 Understands how to resolve merge conflicts.
+DONE
 Knows how to use comments and discussions in pull requests. -DONE

 Documentation: